-As of January 7th, 18795 people got officially infected by coronavirus COVID-19 in Bali.
-Among them, 16972 recovered and 552 passed away.
+As of March 22nd, 38307 people got officially infected by coronavirus COVID-19 in Bali.
+Among them, 35743 recovered and 1071 passed away.
 These numbers show that the virus is under control.
 Bali was therefore one of the first territories to gradually reopen to tourism, on July 9th for local tourism.
 Indonesian tourists have been able to travel to Bali, since July 30 th.
 But the foreign tourists are still not authorized to come to Bali before sometime.
-More and more foreigners were traveling to Bali with a business visa, pretty easy to obtain on-line.
-But Indonesia has decided on December 28th to close its borders to foreign travelers from all around the world for the first two weeks of 2021, amid concerns over the discovery of a more infectious SARS-CoV-2 variant first detected in the United Kingdom.
+More and more foreigners were though traveling to Bali with a business visa, pretty easy to obtain with an agent, before the authorities stopped delivering them in 2021.

-The official numbers in Klungkung regency, the province of Nusa Penida show 1016 people tested positive to covid-19, 966 cured and 22 passed away.
-In Nusa Penida, as of January 6th, only 77 people were detected positive and 74 already recovered.
+The official numbers in Klungkung regency, the province of Nusa Penida show 1535 people tested positive to covid-19, 1407 cured and 46 passed away.
+In Nusa Penida, as of March 22nd, only 120 people were detected positive and 115 already recovered and 4 passed away.
 The village of Sakti in Nusa Penida were is located Adiwana Warnakali dive resort and Amok sunset bar and restaurant has even been declared free from transmission of Covid-19 since the start of the epidemic.

 All official information, including emergency telephone numbers regarding covid-19 in Bali, is available on this site.

 Travel restrictions due to Covid-19

 Following the SE Satgas COVID-19 (COVID-19 Handling Acceleration Force) No.7 and No.8 of 2021 in overcoming the COVID-19 pandemic, below are the important updates :